QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 <details class="details-e">
 <summary>Raw</summary>

-When you are using the method not raw, you will see that the player will still move a bit after you stopped pressing a key.
+When you are using the method not raw, you will see that the player will still move a bit after you stop pressing a key.
 This is great, but if this is not what you want, you can use

 ```cs
 float axisX = Input.GetAxisRaw("Horizontal");